Markos7066/blog-apps/README.md

 # blog-apps
-This Mi My First Django Project
+This is My First Django Project